rochelleterman/PS239T/15_Git/quick-n-dirty-git.md

 ### Creating a repository

 Once Git is configured, we can start using it to share code on [GitHub](www.github.com).
+Make sure to create a GitHub account on the website if you don't yet have one.

 Follow [these instructions](https://help.github.com/articles/creating-a-new-repository/) to create a new GitHub **repository**.
-Be sure to add these options:
+Be sure to select these options:

 1. Call the repo "ps239T-final-project"
 2. Create a README.md file
-3. Create a .gitignore file
+3. Don't create a .gitignore file
 4. Don't add a license for now.
 Later, you can add a license for your project (see [here](https://help.github.com/articles/open-source-licensing/) for information on which license to choose.)

 > **Git without GitHub**